 After a needlepoint is completed by the client, it has to be blocked and shaped.
 This what it usually looks like when I get it – completely mis-shapen!

 It is then stretched, steamed and nailed to a board for several days.

 Here is a needlepoint canvas that will be made into a challah cover.

 Usually 2-3 rows will be taken up in the seam.
 However, one way to avoid it is for me to add 3/4″ of twill tape and then sew on the line after the last row.

-I added a silk border to make it a rectangle shape and lined it with a cotton backing.
+I added a silk border to make these into a rectangle shape and lined them with a cotton backing.

 These are atarot that were needlepointed by the customer.
 They were also blocked & steamed before attaching to the tallit.